다큐멘트 센터 Cloud Security 2.0 User Guide Threat Intelligence (Value Added Services)

 • Industry Attack Risk IPs: High-risk IPs that have been blocked by the Cloud Security 2.0 platform and are persistently targeting specific industries.

-• Attack Resource Risk IPs: IP resources frequently utilized by hackers to launch various attacks.
+• Attack Resource Risk IPs: IP resources frequently utilized by hackers to initiate various attacks.
 This intelligence is gathered from external sources, with IP types mainly including proxy servers, cloud service providers, IDC providers, and open-source black IP reputation databases.

-To Configure Threat Intelligence
+Configure Threat Intelligence

 1. Log in to the CDNetworks Console, find the security product in use under Subscribed Products.